B-AROL-O/ARNEIS/docs/howto/howto-install-eclipse-capella.md

     $
     ```

-You can now launch Capella with the following command-line:
+You can now launch Capella with the following command line:

 ```bash
 /c/opt/capella/capella/capella.exe
 ```

-The Capella splash screen should be displayed
+The Capella splash screen should be displayed.

 ![image](https://user-images.githubusercontent.com/75182/273572772-44584c1b-85d4-4a53-b37e-0cb23b658817.png)